asyncapi/ts-nats-template/examples/simple-reply/README.md

 # Request example

-A basic example showing how to define an AsyncAPI channel as a request operation, and how to use the generated library.
+A basic example showing how to define an AsyncAPI channel as a reply operation, and how to use the generated library.

-It contains the following files:
+This example contains the following files:
-- `asyncapi.json` is the AsyncAPI document for the application.
+- `asyncapi.json` is the AsyncAPI document for the application that defines it as reply operation.
-- `index.ts` contains a usage example of the generated library that sends a request.
+- `index.ts` contains a usage example of the generated library that setup a reply handler.
-- `index.spec.ts` test that the usage example actually sends the request by setting up a reply handler, by using the mirror client.
+- `index.spec.ts` test that the usage example (`index.ts`) have setup a correct reply handler by sending a request over NATS.
 - `asyncapi-nats-client` contains the generated client.

 ## How to generate the client